human-pangenomics/HPRC_metadata/README.md

 | `HPRC_HiC.file.index.csv`                  | Hi-C Fastq.gz files for all samples used for chromosome conformation analysis.                |
 | `HPRC_Illumina_Child.sample.index.csv`     | Illumina CRAMs from the 1000 Genomes High Coverage dataset for short-read sequencing.          |

-#### Key Features
-Detailed metadata for HiFi, ONT, Hi-C, and Illumina datasets.
-Includes sequencing coverage, file paths, and platform-specific information.
-Designed for easy integration into pangenome assembly and analysis pipelines.

 ------------------
 ## Contributing